What Is Staging Environment & Why You Should Have One

 Chaos Testing

 Stress testing or chaos testing involves deliberately including failures to determine the application’s core resiliency.
-It’s about identifying things that can go awry, and then analyzing how the app responds.
+It’s about identifying things that can go awry and then analyzing how the app responds.

 User Acceptance Testing